-The existence of a multitude of disparate data management infrastructures imposes problems for the global observing system that include, but are not limited to, delayed and duplicate data receipts, versioning issues, missing data and metadata, and non-documented data processing procedures.
-Therefore, modern data management infrastructures are needed, so that all activities along the data flow pipeline, from data collection through assembly and to preservation, are more automated, fault tolerant, and progressively the systems are advanced toward interoperability.
-Interoperability serves both the routine data exchanges within and amongst the networks, and user discovery and access.
-Community standards for metadata, data formats, communication protocols, and data server software infrastructure are the foundation for interoperability.
-These are not new considerations for the ocean data management community.
+The existence of a multitude of disparate data-management infrastructure imposes problems for the global observing system that include, but are not limited to, delayed and duplicate data receipts, versioning issues, missing data and metadata and non-documented data-processing procedures.
+Modern data-management infrastructure is therefore, needed such that all activities along the data-flow pipeline, from data collection through assembly and to preservation, are more automated, faulttolerant, and that, progressively, the systems advance toward interoperability.
+Interoperability serves both the routine data exchanges within and amongst the networks and user discovery and access.
+Community standards for metadata, data formats, communication protocols and data server software infrastructure are the foundation for interoperability.
+These are not new considerations for the ocean data-management community.
 The technical aspects have been demonstrated and successfully deployed in limited regions and specific parts of the global networks.
-Expanding on these successes is important, and is being guided by various ocean observing programs (both national and international) as well as by coordinating organizations independently and jointly in the WMO and IOC.
+Expanding on these successes is important and is guided by various ocean observing programmes (both national and international), as well as by coordinating WMO and IOC organizations, independently and jointly.
 The time is right to improve interoperability across the observing system networks and enable sustainable process that can create integrated datasets for the ECVs.

-The Global Data Assembly Centres (GDACs) are the logical place to focus the development of integrated ECV data access and by using multiple GDACs the data content can be mirrored between Centres and accessed through either one, providing redundancy and resilience in the data management structure.
-Using GDACs focused on providing service on an Essential Variable and platform basis facilitates a rigorous QA service ensuring that (a) data are being quality assured and controlled according to community agreed standards, (b) direct feedback is given to the data sources as needed, (c) duplicates are being identified and resulting issues are resolved, (d) metadata are complete according to community agreed best practices or existing standards, (e) data and metadata are published and available through interoperable services, (f) reports are made to IODE and JCOMM Committees on data management status and activities, (g) data citation practices as outlined by the Research Data Alliance (RDA) and DataCite are incorporated, (h) data requests and searches from users can be reproduced and (i) there is clear tracking of the complete data lifecycle for each ECV dataset.
-The last three items are often overlooked but are increasingly becoming more important to ensure that PIs get credit for data they create and that users/reviewers can reproduce the exact data requests for data that is referenced in scientific publications.
+The Global Data Assembly Centres (GDACs) are the logical place to focus the development of integrated ECV data access.
+By using multiple GDACs, the data content can be mirrored between centres and accessed through any one, providing redundancy and resilience in the data-management structure.
+Using GDACs focused on providing service on an ECV and platform basis facilitates a rigorous QA service ensuring that: (a) data are quality-assured and controlled according to community agreed standards; (b) direct feedback is given to the data sources as needed; (c) duplicates are identified and resulting issues are resolved; (d) metadata are complete according to community-agreed best practices or existing standards; (e) data and metadata are published and available through interoperable services; (f) reports are made to IODE and JCOMM Committees on data-management status and activities; (g) data-citation practices as outlined by the Research Data Alliance (RDA) and DataCite are incorporated; (h) data requests and searches from users can be reproduced; and (i) there is clear tracking of the complete data lifecycle for each ECV dataset.
+The last three items are often overlooked but are becoming increasingly more important to ensure that scientists and researchers get credit for data they create and that users/reviewers can reproduce the exact requests for data that are referenced in scientific publications.

-By providing interoperable access, and adhering to standards and conventions, this framework will make future data synthesis products and activities more efficient than with the current non-integrated data management system.
+By providing interoperable access, and adhering to standards and conventions, this framework will make future data-synthesis products and activities more efficient than with the current non-integrated data-management system.

-Action O2: Integration and Data Access Action Improve discoverability and interoperability, comparability and traceability of the ocean observations amongst ocean observing networks for all ECVs (including with ECVs of other domains).
-Benefit Improved access to data, ease of integration across data sources.
-Timeframe Continuous.
-Who Parties' national research programmes and data management infrastructure, OOPC, International Ocean Carbon Coordination Project (IOCCP), and the World Climate Research Programme (WCRP) Data Advisory Council (WDAC), JCOMM Data Management Programme Area (DMPA), GEO Blue Planet.
-Performance Indicator Timely and open access to quality controlled observational data.
-Annual Cost 1-10 M US\$
+Action O2: Integration and data access Action Improve discoverability and interoperability, comparability and traceability of ocean observations among ocean observing networks for all ECVs (including ECVs of other domains).
+Benefit Improved access to data, ease of integration across data sources Time frame Continuous Who Parties' national research programmes and data-management infrastructure, OOPC, International Ocean Carbon Coordination Project (IOCCP), the WCRP Data Advisory Council (WDAC), JCOMM Data Management Programme Area (DMPA), GEO Blue Planet Performance indicator Timely and open access to quality-controlled observational data Annual cost US\$ 1-10 million

-Action O3: Data Quality Action Sustain and increase efforts for quality control and reprocessing of current and historical data records.
-Benefit Improved quality of ocean climate data.
-Timeframe Continuous.
-Who Parties' national ocean research agencies and data management infrastructure, supported by JCOMM DMPA, IODE, WCRP CLIVAR Project.
-Performance Indicator Improved record of uniform quality control.
-Annual Cost 1-10 M US\$
+Action O3: Data quality Action Sustain and increase efforts for quality control and reprocessing of current and historical data records Benefit Improved quality of ocean climate data Timeframe Continuous.
+Who Parties' national ocean research agencies and data-management infrastructure, supported by JCOMM DMPA, IODE, WCRP CLIVAR Project Performance indicator Improved record of uniform quality control Annual cost US\$ 1-10 million